Clinical-Genomics-Lund/nextflow_wgs/newdocs/input_containers.md

 ## Sentieon

-A Sentieon container can be retrieved from the Galaxy Project: https://depot.galaxyproject.org/singularity/
+A Sentieon container can be retrieved from the [Galaxy Project](https://depot.galaxyproject.org/singularity/)

 This pipeline currently uses version 202112.